AerialRoboticsGroup/agile-tethered-perching/README.md

 ![thrust](gym_pybullet_drones/assets/wrap.png)

 ### Reward $\mathbf{R}_{\text{hang}}$ Visualisation
 The hanging reward function encourages the drone to reach a stable hanging position within a safe zone, defined by a box-shaped region around the optimal hanging point.
 The reward decays smoothly as the drone deviates from this zone.
 Upon the drone reaching this bounding box, the episode is terminated.
+Notely, this work mainly focuses on approaching and wrapping stage.

 ![thrust](gym_pybullet_drones/assets/hang.png)